Code-Platoon-Assignments/video-store-0-functional-js-and-state/README.md

 1. The datetime when a video was checked out.
 1. The datetime when a video was return.

+### Stretch Goal: All customers who have checked-out videos

+Write a function using `.filter()` to get an array of all customers who have 1 or more videos checked out.
+Then, modify your function so that it gets all customers with at least 2 videos checked out, or at least 5 videos checked out, etc.

+Then, modify your function so it it also sorts the array of customers by number of checked-out videos.
+The person with the most videos checked out should be first!

 ### New Feature: Genres

 Add a genre to each movie.
 Feel free to make them up.
 It is up to you if a movie can have one or more genres.